aimacode/aima-python/README.md

 - `logic_test.py`: A lightweight test suite, using `assert` statements, designed for use with `py.test`.
 - `logic.ipynb`: A Jupyter notebook, with examples of usage.
 Does a `from logic import *` to get the code.

-Until we get there, we will support a legacy branch, `aima3python2` (for the thrid edition of the textbook and for Python 2 code).
-To prepare code for the new master branch, the following should be done:
+Until we get there, we will support a legacy branch, `aima3python2` (for the third edition of the textbook and for Python 2 code).
+To prepare code for the new master branch, the following two steps should be taken

+## Port to Python 3; Pythonic Idioms; py.test

 - Check for common problems in [porting to Python 3](http://python3porting.com/problems.html), such as: `print` is now a function; `range` and `map` and other functions no longer produce `list`s; objects of different types can no longer be compared with `<`; strings are now Unicode; it would be nice to move `%` string formating to `.format`; there is a new `next` function for generators; integer division now returns a float; we can now use set literals.
+- Replace poor idioms with proper Python.
+For example, we have many functions that were taken directly from Common Lisp, such as the `every` function: `every(callable, items)` returns true if every element of `items` is callable.
+This is good Lisp style, but good Python style would be to use `all` and a generator expression: `all(callable(f) for f in items)`.
+Eventually, fix all calls to these legacy Lisp functions and then remove the functions.
+- Create a `_test.py` file, and define functions that use `assert` to make tests.
+Remove any old `doctest` tests.
+In other words, replace the ">>> 2 + 2"  in a docstring with "assert 2 + 2 == 4" in `filename_test.py`.

+## New and Improved Algorithms

 - Implement functions that were in the third edition of the book but were not yet implemented in the code.
 - As we finish chapters for the new fourth edition, we will share the pseudocode, and describe what changes are necessary.
-- Create a `_test.py` file, and define functions that use `assert` to make tests.
-Remove any old `doctest` tests.

 - Create a `.ipynb` notebook, and give examples of how to use the code.

 # Style Guide